Code-Institute-Submissions/MS4_Social_Network/README.md

     * Feature ideas to Implement
         * The user can delete their profile.
         * The user can send DMs.
-        * The user can upload multiply images.
+        * The user can upload multiple images.
         * The user can share other users posts.
         * The user can tag other users in posts.
         * Error handling required for instances where usher visits an unavailable page